Bigiano: Career

-In 2009, the dancehall music star got nominated back to back, for the MTV Africa Music Awards and Nigeria Entertainment Awards' Best New Act alongside M.I.
+In 2009, he was nominated for multiple awards including the MTV Africa Music Awards and Nigeria Entertainment Awards' under the Best New Act category alongside M.I.

-In same year, Bigiano was the cynosure of all eyes at a high octane awards' ceremony as his block buster single, “Shayo” won Best Video, Best Cinematography and Viewers’ Choice of The Year Awards at the 2009 Sound City Music Video Awards.
+In same year, his song “Shayo” won Best Music Video, Best Cinematography and Viewers’ Choice of The Year Awards at the Sound City Music Video Awards.

-And as if this was not enough, the star musician crowned the year with musical tour in and around the South African territories.
+He also went on to tour the South African territories.